-Substances that cause irreversible damage and destruction of the skin are classified as “corrosive.”
+Substances that cause irreversible damage to and destruction of the skin are classified as “corrosive.”
 In the process of permanently damaging the skin, corrosive substances also cause it to swell and become discolored, eventually forming bloody scabs as it dies.
 Information about a substance’s ability to cause skin corrosion is required by the U.S. Department of Transportation (DOT) before companies can ship it from place to place.
 Corrosion is also an endpoint in skin tests mandated by the U.S. Environmental Protection Agency in its assessment of pesticides.

-Rabbits’ backs are shaved and a test substance is applied to the shaved skin.
-The site is covered with a gauze patch for up to four hours, after which the patch is removed and the remaining substance wiped away.
+Rabbits’ backs are shaved, and a test substance is applied to their skin.
+The site is covered with a gauze patch for up to four hours, after which the patch is removed and the remaining substance is wiped away.
 A wound is allowed to develop at the site for up to 14 days, and the degree of skin damage is then assessed.
 A chemical is considered to be corrosive if, by the end of the 14-day observation period, the wound is marked by ulcers, bleeding, bloody scabs, scars, and other visible signs of dead tissue.
 There is no requirement that animals be provided with pain-relieving drugs during this prolonged process.

-Use of these replacement methods has dramatically reduced the number of rabbits used in skin corrosion testing across most agencies, but there is more work to be done before all agencies in all countries recognize that non-animal methods can provide all the information needed to ensure that chemicals are transported safely.
+Use of these replacement methods has dramatically reduced the number of rabbits used in skin-corrosion testing across most agencies, but there is more work to be done before all agencies in all countries recognize that non-animal methods can provide all the information needed to ensure that chemicals are transported safely.

 Stay tuned for more information as we make further progress with international regulatory agencies.